devasri472/Codsoft/README.md

 ## Description

 This project involves creating a personal portfolio website using HTML and CSS.
 It provides a platform to showcase your skills, experience, and projects, making it an essential tool for web developers or anyone looking to present their work online.
 Through this project, you’ll learn how to structure and style different sections, such as About, Skills, Projects, and Contact, to create a professional and user-friendly portfolio.
+Here's a simple and editable README file for your personal portfolio project:

+---

+# Personal Portfolio Project

+## Description

+This project involves creating a personal portfolio website using HTML and CSS.
+It provides a platform to showcase your skills, experience, and projects, making it an essential tool for web developers or anyone looking to present their work online.
+Through this project, you’ll learn how to structure and style different sections, such as About, Skills, Projects, and Contact, to create a professional and user-friendly portfolio.

+- **Header Section**: Displays your name or logo along with a brief introduction or tagline.
+- **About Section**: Features an image and a short bio highlighting your skills and experience.
+- **Skills Section**: Lists your key skills or areas of expertise.
+- **Projects Section**: Showcases your work with project titles, descriptions, and images.
+- **Resume Section**: Provides a link to download your resume in PDF format.
+- **Contact Section**: Includes your contact information, such as email and phone number.
+- **Footer**: Adds a copyright notice and any additional links or information.

 # Basic Calculator Project